Post Traumatic Stress Disorder (PTSD)

 While this story illustrates a small trauma and may lack the full criteria for Post Traumatic Stress Disorder, it can help us understand how a trauma like war, accident, flood, rape or abuse can produce Post Traumatic Stress Disorder (PTSD) symptoms severe enough to impact a person’s ability to live a normal life.

-When PTSD makes the news, it is usually related to soldiers returning from war, And, with good reason.
-12.5% of soldiers returning from recent wars in the Middle East experienced symptoms severe enough to meet the clinical diagnosis of PTSD.
+When PTSD makes the news, it is usually related to soldiers returning from war, And, with good reason; 12.5 percent of soldiers returning from recent wars in the Middle East experienced symptoms severe enough to meet the clinical diagnosis of PTSD.

-But, according to Fix, M.Ed., LPC, a counselor at The Village Family Service Center, PTSD is not only a disorder of soldiers.
-Fifty to ninety percent of us will experience a traumatic event in our lifetime.
-Less than 10% will suffer from full-blown PSTD, and while that doesn’t sound like a huge number, it is high enough that most of us will at one time or another be affected by a family member, friend or coworker who is suffering from PTSD.
+PTSD is not only a disorder of soldiers.
+Fifty to 90 percent of us will experience a traumatic event in our lifetime.
+Less than 10 percent will suffer from full-blown PSTD, and while that doesn’t sound like a huge number, it is high enough that most of us will at one time or another be affected by a family member, friend or coworker who is suffering from PTSD.

 Fortunately, PTSD can be treated.
 Treatment may include individual counseling, group counseling, Eye Movement Desensitization and Reprocessing (EMDR), exposure-type therapies, and medication.
 The first step in seeking treatment is to recognize you don’t have to live with negative responses significantly affecting your life.
 The second step is to seek help from a professional who can determine the type of treatment needed, and then use this treatment to help you reduce symptoms and increase coping skills.

 The Village Family Service Center has counselors throughout North Dakota and Minnesota who can help people suffering from PTSD.
 For more information or to find the office nearest you, contact The Village Family Service Center.